epics-modules/asyn/_sources/asynPortDriver.rst.txt

                       1, /* maxAddr */
                       asynInt32Mask | asynFloat64Mask | asynFloat64ArrayMask | asynEnumMask | asynDrvUserMask, /* Interface mask */
                       asynInt32Mask | asynFloat64Mask | asynFloat64ArrayMask | asynEnumMask,  /* Interrupt mask */
-                      0, /* asynFlags.
-This driver does not block and it is not multi-device, so flag is 0 */ 1, /* Autoconnect */
+                      ASYN_DESTRUCTIBLE, /* asynFlags.
+This driver does not block and it is not multi-device, but has a destructor */
+                      1, /* Autoconnect */
                       0, /* Default priority */
                       0) /* Default stack size*/